fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

 = 2.2.4 =
-Uses new API urls, new "hide replies" support in the API,
+Uses new API urls, new "hide replies" support in the API, can show retweets, supports multiple profile image sizes

 = 2.2.3 =
 Fixes links on 32 bit servers.
 If you are suffering from this I would recommend changing hosts (or talking to yours).